Synchronicity From Synchronized Chaos: On the Possibility of Microwormholes

-While one might imagine that two Schwarzchild black hole solutions to Einstein's equations could be joined to form a wormhole, solutions of this type are not traversible \cite{MorAJP}.
+While two Schwarzchild black hole solutions to Einstein's equations can be joined to form a wormhole, solutions of this type are not traversible \cite{MorAJP}.
 The possibility of traversible wormhole solutions is limited by the {\it weak energy condition}.
 That condition states that for any null geodesic, say one parameterized by $\zeta$, with tangent vectors $k^a=dx^a/d\zeta$, an averaged energy along the geodesic must be positive:

 where $T_{\alpha \beta}$ is the stress-energy tensor.
-Traversible wormholes can exist only if {\ref{WEC}) is violated for some null geodesics passing through the wormhole, implying the existence of ``exotic matter" with negative energy density in the ``rest frame" of a light beam described by the null geodesic.
+Traversible wormholes can exist only if (\ref{WEC}) is violated for some null geodesics passing through the wormhole, implying the existence of ``exotic matter" with negative energy density in the ``rest frame" of a light beam described by the null geodesic.
 The negative energy density is required, in one sense, to hold the wormhole open.

-Quantum fluctuations in the vaccuum can violate the weak energy condition \cite{MorPRL, Can}.
-But the problem might be avoided at the classical level, as desired if quantum theory is not to be presumed, if a larger class of generally covariant theories are considered.
-Terms containing higher derivatives of the metric can indeed be added to Einstein's equations, with effects that are negligible on all but the smallest scales \cite{Wei, Ste}.
+Quantum fluctuations in the vaccuum can violate the weak energy condition \cite{MorPRL},\cite{Can}.
+But the problem can be avoided at the classical level, as desired if quantum theory is not to be presumed, if a larger class of generally covariant theories are considered.
+Terms containing higher derivatives of the metric can indeed be added to Einstein's equations, with effects that are negligible on all but the smallest scales \cite{Wei},\cite{Ste}.
 The situation is analogous to that of the Navier-Stokes equation in fluid dynamics: While the terms involving the co-moving derivative follow simply from Newton's first law, the dissipative terms are ad hoc and can take many forms.
 General relativity can likewise be extended to theories of the form:

 where $R^{(n)}_{\mu \nu}$ is a quantity involving a total of $n$ derivatives of the metric, $L$ is a fundamental length scale, the $c_n$ are dimensionless constants, and we have included a cosmological constant $\Lambda$ for full generality.
 If $L=L_P$, the Planck length, then the new terms in the extended theory (\ref{modGR}) are negligible on macroscopic scales.
 They only need be considered if curvature is significant at the Planck length scale.
 Any metric that solves the ordinary Einstein equations after the substitution $T_{\mu \nu} \rightarrow T_{\mu \nu} - (1/8\pi)\sum_{n>2} c_n L^{n-2} R^{(n)}_{\mu \nu}$ solves (\ref{modGR}) for given $T_{\mu \nu}$.
 It is plausible that the modified stress-energy tensor $T_{\mu \nu} - (1/8\pi)\sum_{n>2} c_n L^{n-2} R^{(n)}_{\mu \nu}$ can be made to violate the weak energy condition if the signs of the constants $c_n$ are chosen appropriately, and thus that a traversible micro-wormhole solution is possible.\\